-In this study, the sheet materials of liquefied petroleum gas (LPG) cylinders that have an important position from the point of use have been taken into consideration.
-The high pressure LPG cylinder cooking gas cylinder has two main groups, the first group imported by the central government and the second group locally produced in the Kurdistan region.
-The weld area was tested for both types locally manufactured in the Kurdistan region from different companies and different cities, as well as the weld area for imported samples by the federal government.
-A group of specimens were taken from the unformed plate and base metal of the cylinders, while another one was taken across the cylinders from the weld zone transversely in the middle of the cylinders, which had the same initial thickness of 3 mm.
+In this study, an unformed plate and the sheet materials of liquefied petroleum gas (LPG) cylinders that have an important position from the point of use have been taken into consideration.
+The household LPG cylinders can be divided in to two main groups, the first group imported by the central government and the second group locally produced in the Kurdistan region from different companies and different cities.
+A group of specimens were taken from the unformed plate and base metal of the cylinders, while another one were taken across the cylinders from the weld zone transversely in the middle of the cylinders, which had the same initial thickness of 3 mm.
 Note that effect of geometric discontinuities due to weld toe was eliminated since the thickness of entire samples was kept constant.
 Different test results are compared against standard.